zac7777/Entropy/Entropy/Species/Ocham.md

 Speak action: 1 AP, you may speak up to two sentences verbally, or up to four if speaking through water

-Unarmed action: 3 AP, Melee range, 2d6 + Power slicing damage
+Unarmed action: 3 AP, Melee range, 2d6 + Power slashing damage

 Accuracy: +12
 Critical: +9